search

 Daylight Saving Time 6:00

-Additionally, Exness offers "Swap-Free" accounts so that you can engage in long-term trading without worrying about losses from negative swaps.
-We provide two types of Swap-Free accounts: a standard Swap-Free option that applies to all traders regardless of the instrument, and an Extended Swap-Free option that is automatically applied or removed based on your trading activity.
-If you wish to avoid negative swaps while aiming for long-term capital gains, please take advantage of our Swap-Free accounts.
+Additionally, Exness offers "Swap-Free" accounts that do not incur swap points, allowing you to engage in long-term trading without worrying about losses from negative swaps.
+We offer two types of Swap-Free accounts: a standard Swap-Free option that applies to all traders regardless of the instrument, and an Extended Swap-Free option that is automatically applied or removed based on your trading activity.
+If you wish to aim for long-term capital gains while avoiding negative swaps, please take advantage of our Swap-Free accounts.

 ポイント